NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 # reboot
 ```

-If your system doesn't boot, select the oldest configuration in the bootloader menu to get back to live image and start over.
+If your system doesn't boot, select the oldest configuration in the bootloader menu to get back to the live image and start over.

 ## Making changes